-Matthew Ho is a Legal Assistant of Karas So LLP.
+Matthew Ho is an Associate of Karas So LLP.

 He has experience across a diverse range of contentious matters, including commercial litigation, international arbitration and regulatory investigation.
 Regarding commercial litigation, he has previously advised clients on insolvency-related proceedings, post-M&A disputes, tax cases and employment claims.
 He has also worked on HKIAC-seated arbitrations with a cross-jurisdictional element.
 In terms of regulatory investigations, he has assisted banks with handling inquiries from the Securities and Futures Commission.